 - Maintain a record of salary payments: Date, Salary amount, your signature and your maid’s signature.

-The MOM website (http://www.mom.gov.sg/passes-and-permits/work-permit-for-foreign-domestic-worker/transfer-to-a-new-employer) has a lot of information that is valuable, and will help when navigating the transfer of FDWs.
+The MOM website (https://www.mom.gov.sg/passes-and-permits/work-permit-for-foreign-domestic-worker/transfer-to-a-new-employer) has a lot of information that is valuable and will help when navigating the transfer of FDWs.

 Now that you have your helper home, why not get your Helper trained up in essential Housekeeping, Home Management and First Aid skills.
 Find out how here.